martin-brennan/rain/README.md

 - response - Can be combined with status.
 HTTP response examples.
 Can be more than one of the same code.
 Needs a unique identifier as well as the code e.g. OK.
 - doc - The rest of non-tagged comments/docs is just descriptive documentation.
 In the case of response and params tags, the docs contribute to that tag's description.
 - param - The api params, with type and default values.
+- header - A HTTP header that is required for the route.

 ```ruby
 # These are the docs that are not related